-^{} This column reports the 2023 data restated without the contribution of the company Edison Stoccaggio SpA as the activity is intended for sale.
+This column reports the 2023 data restated without the contribution of the company Edison Stoccaggio SpA as the activity is intended for sale.
+For further information see methodological note.

 GRI 405-1 Breakdown of personnel by employee category, by age group